SVirat/Sales-Tax-Calculator/README.md

 ## Running the Implementation
 1. Download the files in this repository and look at the input files (in the input folder).
 2. You will need `chai` and `mocha` for unit testing, and types/nodes for parsing.
-When you download `package.json` and `tsconfig.json`, do this:
+Do this:

 ```
-$ npm install @types/node --save-dev
+$ npm install
-$ npm install chai mocha ts-node @types/chai @types/mocha --save-dev
+$ npm install -g typescript
 ```

 3. Transpile the files.
 The JavaScript files will be created in the `dist` folder.
 Run the `driver.js` program to see the outputs for the mentioned input files.